 When trees are wounded, either intentionally through pruning or accidentally, it sets off a natural process of protection within the tree.
 Externally, the tree grows new wood and bark around the wounded area to form a callus.
 Internally, the tree initiates a process to prevent decay.
 Some gardeners try to help along the natural processes by applying a tree wound dressing.
 Are there any real benefits of wound dressing on trees though?

 What is Wound Dressing?

-Wound dressings prevent the tree from forming calluses, which are its natural method of dealing with injury.
+Wound dressings prevent the tree from forming calluses, which is its natural method of dealing with injuries.
 In addition, moisture often gets beneath the dressing, and sealed in moisture leads to decay.
 As a result, using dressing on tree wounds often does more harm than good.

 Is it OK to Put Wound Dressing on Trees?